It takes about 30 minutes of driving to charge a car battery while driving completely, provided the battery was almost charged before starting.

 Does A Car Battery Recharge Itself While Driving?

 A battery doesn’t technically recharge itself.
-The alternator recharges it as you drive.
-The “electricity” (let’s keep things simple) then goes straight back out into the car’s circuit.
+The alternator replenishes it as you drive.
+The “electricity” (let’s keep things straightforward) then goes directly back out into the car’s circuit.

-It should take around 30 minutes, although it depends on several factors (see the previous section).
+It should take around half an hour, although it depends on various factors (see the previous section).

 Conclusion – How Long Does It Take To Charge A Car Battery While Driving?